react-dropzone/react-dropzone/README.md

 </Dropzone>
 ```

-**Warning**: On most recent browsers versions, the files given by `onDrop` won't have properties `path` or `fullPath`, see [this SO question](https://stackoverflow.com/a/23005925/2275818) and [this issue](https://github.com/react-dropzone/react-dropzone/issues/477).

-Furthermore, if you want to access file contents you have to use the [FileReader API](https://developer.mozilla.org/en-US/docs/Web/API/FileReader):
+If you want to access file contents you have to use the [FileReader API](https://developer.mozilla.org/en-US/docs/Web/API/FileReader):

 ```jsx static
 import React, {useCallback} from 'react'